 The flippers, dorsal fin, tail fin and back are a dark grey.
 The sides are a slightly speckled, lighter grey.
 The underside is much whiter, though there are usually grey stripes running along the throat from the underside of the body.

 They feed mostly on small pelagic schooling fish, particularly herring, pollack, hake, sardine, cod, capelin, and sprat.
-They will, however, eat squid and crustaceans in certain places.
+They will, however, eat squid and crustaceans.